taataa/tapspace/docs/dev/design.md

 hard-to-detect bugs because raw geometry objects e.g {x,y,z} and the geometry class instances e.g. Vector { basis, x, y, z } could be used identically in the same context.
 This lead to extra checks if the object was raw or based.
-Also, all operations on based objects are implemented in affineplane that understands only the raw objects, thus it was often necessary to first compute the raw object and then copy the properties to a new based instance to maintain immutability.
+Also, because all operations on objects with bases are implemented in affineplane thus understands only the raw objects, it was often necessary to first compute the raw object and then copy the properties to a new based instance to maintain immutability.
 Sometimes only the raw object was needed, thus the constructed based instance had to be deconstructed immediately after its construction.

-For these reasons, it was better to follow Tapspace v1 approach where the "basis invariant" objects contained the raw object as an object.
+For these reasons, it was better to follow Tapspace v1 approach where the "basis invariant" objects contained the raw non-based geometry as an object references instead of in property values.
-In Tapspace v2 this means for example Vector { basis, vec } where vec is a affineplane.vec3 {x,y,z}.
-This way geometric operations can be done on raw objects and the resulting object can be used directly without copying of the properties.
+In Tapspace v2, this means for example Vector to be { basis, vec } where vec is a affineplane.vec3 {x,y,z}.
+This way geometric operations can be done on raw objects and the resulting object can be reused directly without copying of the properties.
+This is possible due to immutability of the geometry objects in both Tapspace and Affineplane

+What property name to pick for the object reference?
+We see it practical to use affineplane names but without dimension number to distinguish from them.
+Thus for example, Vector has { basis, vec }, Transform has { basis, helm }, and Distance has { basis, dist }, following affineplane geometries vec3, helm3, and dist3.

+An alternative was to pick a single generic property name, like plain, geom, or shape, but it carries a difficulty in determining the geometry type, thus a distict property name is preferred.

 ### Setting positions

 aelem.transformTo()
 aelem.transformBy()
+aelem.moveCenterTo()
+aelem.moveTo()

 ### Estimate moves